 Whether you own a sedan, compact sports car, minivan, pickup truck, or sport utility vehicle, none of these vehicles, even the largest SUV, can provide enough protection when it comes to being involved in a roadway crash with an 18-wheeler or large box-type delivery truck.
 With many times the mass of a typical passenger vehicle, commercial trucks present a legitimate hazard for other motorists when circumstances result in a serious traffic wreck -- especially in dense rush-hour traffic or higher speed interstate and beltway situations, such as those in the Baltimore and Washington, D.C., areas.

-As Maryland personal injury professionals, the legal team at Lebowitz & Mzhen, LLC, knows that the odds of being injured or killed in a car-truck collision can be quite high, even when compared to some of the more deadly car-to-car roadway accidents that take place every day in this state.
+As Maryland personal injury professionals, the legal team at Lebowitz & Mzhen Personal Injury Lawyers, knows that the odds of being injured or killed in a car-truck collision can be quite high, even when compared to some of the more deadly car-to-car roadway accidents that take place every day in this state.
 The same can be said for those individuals on motorcycles, bicycles or traveling on foot, who may find themselves the victim of a commercial trucking-related injury accident, except that the potential for fatalities with this latter group can be much greater.

 Regarding most fatal trucking accidents, whether they take place on an expressway, beltway or city street, if trucker negligence is determined to be a causal factor in the victim’s death, there may be grounds for a wrongful death claim against the responsible parties.
 Wrongful death lawsuits are often filed in the wake of a tragic loss of life caused by a traffic-related incident involving an 18-wheeled big rig or other commercial vehicle and a victim riding in a passenger car, charter or municipal bus, or as a pedestrian, cyclist or jogger.